Chogster/portfolio/README.md

 # Documentation

+## gatsby-config.js and translations.json

+These two files are very important for you to personalise your website.
+Please make sure to go through them so that everything works and looks as you want.
+It is very important that you edit the `siteMetadata` in `gatsby-config.js`.
+The site may not work if you don't set `supportedLanguages` properly.

 ## Netlify redirect setup

-* By default there are redirects in place thanks to `gatsby-plugin-netlify`, however 404 redirects don't seem to work.
+* By default there are redirects in place thanks to `gatsby-plugin-netlify`, however 404 redirects didn't seem to work.
 Therefore, I added some default `_redirects` inside `static` folder for 404 handling.
 * In order to support your own website's redirects according to your specified languages, edit the `_redirects` accordingly.

 ## nginx redirect setup